How to Get the Most ROI out of Your Rental Property

 5. Swap Out Carpet

-Carpet has to be replaced every few years, and many tenants don’t like it.
+Carpet has to be replaced every few years, and many residents don’t like it.
 Swapping out carpet for durable tile, hardwood or laminate flooring will make your home more appealing and improve your ROI on the long run.

 Investment properties should be profitable.
 With these tips, you can improve the return on your investment as you seek to make the most benefit out of being a landlord.